crismorec/elevatorTestCsharp/README.md

 🧪 Testing Coverage

 The solution include a test project unitTestElevator.
-This is very important because tests prevent bugs before they happen.
+This is very important because tests prevent many bugs.

     Boundary Tests: Check what happen if user input very high or low floors.